Moving to Australia from Spain

 - Counterfeit credit cards

-- Crowd control equipment (antipersonnel sprays, body armor, extendable batons, electric shock devices, etc.)
+- Crowd control equipment (antipersonnel sprays, body armour, extendable batons, electric shock devices, etc.)

 - Cultural heritage goods from Papua New Guinea (permission from the Trustees of the Papua New Guinea Public Museum and Art Gallery is required)